 The goals of the Saari Residence include active interaction with the local community.
-It organises an annual Open House Day event in cooperation with the Mynämäki-Mietoinen nature conservation society.
+It organises an annual Open House Day event in cooperation with the Association for Nature Conservation in Mynämäki Region.
 In the lead-up to Christmas, the Saari Residence organises a puppet theatre performance for children in grades 3 to 4 from nearby schools.

 On the initiative of the Saari Residence, the Mietoistenlahti cooperation group was established to discuss opportunities for cooperation and anticipate any problems or conflicts of interest.
-The group includes representatives of the municipality of Mynämäki, the Mynämäki-Mietoinen nature conservation society, the Turku Ornithological Society, Metsähallitus, the Finnish Environment Institute, the Pyhe village committee, the National Board of Antiquities and the Saari Residence.
+The group includes representatives of the municipality of Mynämäki, the Association for Nature Conservation in Mynämäki Region, the Turku Ornithological Society, Metsähallitus, The Centre for Economic Development, Transport and the Environment (ELY Centre) , the Pyhe village committee, the National Board of Antiquities and the Saari Residence.

 However, the most important aspect of local social responsibility is the work of the Saari Residence’s community artist.
 Community artist Pia Bartsch carries out various projects in cooperation with local residents and communities on a regular basis.

 Perpetuum Mobile’s Artists-at-Risk Platform

 In 2017, the Saari Residence joined the Artists at Risk (AR) platform for visual art practitioners coordinated and curated by Perpetuum Mobile.

 AR residency by the Saari Residence and Saastamoinen Foundation includes two months at the Saari Residence in Western Finland, funded by Kone Foundation, followed by one month in Helsinki funded by the Saastamoinen Foundation.

 AR-Residencies are primarily intended for persecuted professionals in the visual arts.
 These are practitioners whose freedom of expression is infringed upon, and in serious cases their life and liberty is at stake.